deeplearning4j/deeplearning4j/debug.md

 For a more in-depth exploration of the topic, see [Visually Debugging Restricted Boltzmann Machine Training with a 3D Example](http://yosinski.com/media/papers/Yosinski2012VisuallyDebuggingRestrictedBoltzmannMachine.pdf), by Jason Yosinski and Hod Lipson.

+Another typical situation is to wonder what happens over time with neural net training.
+One trick with the filters is to use filters to ensure each neuron later on in training learns multiple features.
+At later parts of training neurons will activivate on different parts of features.